m258987/m258987/README.md

 ### Hello, fellas!
 It's [faslin_kosta][youtube] here 👋

-## I'm a **Developer** and a Wannabe-Teacher-Mentor-Guru-DiscordMaster-BlogWriter-YoutubeShortsWItCodingTipsCreator and all of those amazing things if i had time...
+## I'm a **Developer** and a Wannabe-Teacher-Mentor-Guru-DiscordMaster-BlogWriter-YoutubeShortsWithCodingTipsCreator and all of those amazing things if i had time...

 - ⚛️ Harworking Mid Fullstack React Developer...
 Huh, that was a long one, lets keep it short and call it HMFRD from now on.
 - 👨🏻‍🎓 Grad student at a UnIvErSiTy ✨ Not that anyone cares
 - 👨🏻‍💻 When at work, I'm abusing next.js to the fullest and pushing out projects from static sites to full on multiplatform applications
-- 🥳 When free, I'm doing: mini sideprojects, usefull snippert, blogs, npm packages, UNI related bu#$!+, personal sites, freelance projects, designs, my wife, tiktok videos, youtube shorts...
-How do i manage to do all of this??
-I didn't say I do that at the same time...
-Maybe one of them... once a month..
+- 🥳 When free, I'm doing: mini sideprojects, usefull snippets, blogs, npm packages, UNI related bu#$!+, personal sites, freelance projects, designs, my wife, tiktok videos, youtube shorts, daydrinking, sleepwalking ...
+How do I manage to do all of this??
+I didn't say I do all of them at the same time...
+Maybe one of them... once a month...
 - 🍺 I'm also a beer enthusiast (you can find me on google maps to checkout beer reviews 🤣)
 - ✨ I LOVE THE SPARKLES EMOJI
-- I have an amazing girl and I am skillful programmer.
+- 🥰 I have an amazing girl and I am skillful programmer.
 One of these is a lie.

 ### Past projects: